Sealing a Federal Adult Criminal Record

 The answer depends on where your conviction occurred.
 Here’s how it works: The country is divided geographically into thirteen federal “circuits,” each comprised of federal trial courts, called district courts, and appellate courts that hear appeals from the trial courts.
 (For example, the Second Circuit is made up of federal district courts in Connecticut, New York, and Vermont; the Second Circuit Court of Appeals hears appeals from those trial courts.)
 Appellate decisions bind the federal trial courts within the circuit.
 Courts of Appeals can disagree with one another on the same point of law, and until the Supreme Court weighs-in on the matter, the law can be different from circuit to circuit.

 Several circuits have ruled that a federal judge’s inherent power to “make things right” allows them to consider expunging arrest and even conviction records; other circuits have held the opposite.
 So, depending on where you were convicted—in which circuit—you may have a chance of convincing a federal district court judge to expunge an arrest or even a conviction record.
 If your circuit does not think that federal judges have the power to order expungement, the court won’t even hear the merits of your case.
-(U.S. v.
-Mitchell, 683 F.Supp.2d 427 (2010).)
+Unfortunately, in 2015 the U.S. Supreme Court declined to take a case on the subject, which means that the patch-work state of the law remains in effect.
+(Mann v.
+U.S., No. 15-245.)

 Convincing a Federal Judge to Seal Your Record